awpala/my-omscs-notes/cs-6290/07-instruction-scheduling.md

 <img src="./assets/07-005.png" width="650">
 </center>

 Additionally, there is a **floating-point registers file (REGS)** (as in the figure shown above), which contains the floating point registers themselves.
-When an instruction is inserted into the RS, the values already present in the REGS (i.e,. those which are *currently* available for execution) are simply inserted into the RS appropriately.
+When an instruction is inserted into the RS, the values already present in the REGS (i.e., those which are *currently* available for execution) are simply inserted into the RS appropriately.

 <center>
 <img src="./assets/07-006.png" width="650">